 In this final section of our surgery error compensation post, we’ve answered some commonly asked questions about this subject.

 What do I do if a surgeon makes a mistake?

 If you are harmed by an error from a surgical procedure, then you should first seek medical treatment for any injuries or illnesses that you’ve suffered as a result.
 If you wish to make a compensation claim for the surgical error, you should ensure that it constitutes medical negligence and then collect evidence to support your case.
 You could also consider contacting a solicitor who has experience in handling surgery error claims.

 What is the most common surgical error?

 Some of the surgery errors that may be covered in a surgical error claim could include anaesthetic errors, leaving a foreign object in the body, wrong-site surgery, severed nerves or damage to organs.

-Thank you for reading our guide about surgical error claims.
+Thank you for reading our post about surgical error claims.